k-candidate/hello-wasm-world/README.md

   }
 }
 ```
-To build the wasmtime binary, you'll need `protobuf-compiler` and `libseccomp-dev` which are not present in the image used for the build stage.
-Alternatively you can just get it from https://github.com/containerd/runwasi/releases
+To build the wasmtime binary, you'll need `protobuf-compiler` and `libseccomp-dev` which are not present in the build stage image used in the Docker docs.
+Alternatively, you can just get the precompiled binary from https://github.com/containerd/runwasi/releases
 ```
 docker build --output . - <<EOF
 FROM rust:latest as build